 Rather than use the odd keyword on our websites to attract visitors, we must now target key phrases – sometimes known as long-tail key phrases.

 Long-tail key phrases can contain up to ten keywords, although ten is rather long.

-On a website, the use of short, high competition key phrases like ‘biking’ are quite unlikely to improve the ranking position on a search engine.
-Simply because there are so many other websites battling for that same word.
+On a website, the use of short, high competition keywords like ‘biking’ aren’t likely to improve rank on a search engine because there are so many other websites battling for that word.

 Guided mountain biking holiday French Alps

 Search engines are wise to the abuse around keywords.
 Now, it’s a requirement to include the targeted key phrase within the article content.
 Write the page around the researched phrase.
 Embed it into the article’s essence.

 The article’s intent and metatag must align to show search engines what we’re targeting.

 It’s good practice to use the key phrase in the URL (slug), the page title, and within images – as the file name and ALT text.